espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Lion Claw.md

 * * *

 This dried claw from a mighty beast bestows upon you the ability of a predator.
 When you activate the claw, you learn to pounce on your prey in one fluid motion.
-You Stride and then Strike with the affixed weapon against one creature you were [[Undetected]] by.
+You Stride and then Strike with the affixed weapon against one creature you were [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Undetected]] by.
 You remain undetected by the creature until after you Strike.